ibexa/documentation-developer/docs/search/search_engines/elastic_search/elastic_search_overview.md

 ## Update Elasticsearch schema

-Whenever any changes are made in case of variables or configuration, Elasticsearch index must be erased, the schema updated, and the index rebuild.
+Whenever you make any changes in case of variables or configuration, you need to erase Elasticsearch index, update the schema, and rebuild the index.

 To delete the index, you can use an HTTP request.
 Use the command as in the following example: